PamelaAnne/SocialRobot/README.md

 **Install the following two libraries to get started:**

-Go in Arduino to  Schets —> Bibliotheek gebruiken —> Bibliotheek beheren —> Search for:
+Go in Arduino to Sketch —> Include Library —> Manage Libraries —> Search for:

 WiFiNINA by Arduino